yiglas/instaparse-clr/docs/Performance.md

 That's where instaparse comes in.
 Instaparse can handle arbitrary context-free grammars written using standard notation, so it's easy to apply it, even for a quickie one-time parsing task.

-Shortly after the release of instaparse, there were a couple great testimonial blog posts about instaparse.
-[This blog post by Brandon Harvey](http://walkwithoutrhythm.net/blog/2013/05/16/instaparse-parsing-with-clojure-is-the-new-black/) especially made my day, because it perfectly captured what I had hoped to achieve with instaparse.
+Shortly after the release of instaparse, there were a couple great testimonial blog posts about instaparseclr.
+[This blog post by Brandon Harvey](http://walkwithoutrhythm.net/blog/2013/05/16/instaparse-parsing-with-clojure-is-the-new-black/) especially made my day, because it perfectly captured what I had hoped to achieve with instaparseclr.

 In his blog post, Brandon describes some cave data that he wanted to parse.
 Ideally, he wanted to figure out how to get "from a big fat unwieldy string to a nice, regular tree-shaped data structure in 20 minutes or less."
 The cave data is clearly structured and looks kind of like JSON, but it isn't quite JSON.